 One of the major attractions of the Undergraduate Apprenticeship scheme was the fact that I would be able to combine both academic and vocational training with on-the-job experience.
 I have always had a fascination for the aeronautical industry and undertaking an apprenticeship has allowed me to gain a valuable insight into Airbus as a leading international company.

-In the long term, I hope to realise my ambition of working as an aeronautical engineer within the commercial aircraft industry.
+In the long term, I hope to realise my ambition of working as a chartered manufacturing engineer within the commercial aircraft industry.
 As my career progresses I aim to pursue roles that allow me to experience a wide range of elements within the business; be that in the UK or potentially at overseas plants.

-Personally, I feel the "Undergraduate" Apprenticeship programme is a great way to be able to go to University.
+Personally, I think that the "Undergraduate" Apprenticeship programme is a great way to achieve the qualifications usually associated with going to University.
 The advantage of studying for a degree coupled with relevant practical on-the-job training is something which employers value highly.
-The two elements are synonymous and therefore, should be of high significance to any individual seeking or trying to secure a future career path.
+The two elements are synonymous and therefore, should be of high significance to any individual seeking or trying to secure a future career path in this industry.